baleralarissa/baleralarissa/README.md

 ### 👋🏽 ABOUT ME

 - 👶🏽 25 years old
 - 👩🏽‍🎓 Computer Scientist since 2018
-- ⚡ Fun fact: I'm a computer scientist, but also very scared of showing the world my projects and codes
 - 💬 Ask me about cats, videogames and animes

 ### What I am doing: